Vemmetofte: The convent

 The number of women it accommodated varied over the years but was generally 11.
 According to the charter they either had to be noblewomen or daughters of men from the three highest ranking classes.

 Architecture

-Vemmetofte's architecture is a result of a number of successive expansions and adaptions.
+Vemmetofte's architecture is a result of a number of successive expansions and adaptations.
 The current main building was first built in 1500 and later expanded from 1600 to 1630.

 Prince Charles' expansion and redesign from 1714 to 1721 was undertaken with the assistance of Johan Conrad Ernst.
 It adapted the main building to the Baroque style and also added a number of new estate buildings as well as a Baroque garden to the premises.

 In 1882 and 1883, the architect Theodor Zeltner carried out a rather rough renovation to a Historicist style which resulted in an unfortunate attempt to recreate a Renaissance castle.
 In 1907, Axel Berg undertook another major renovation which completely changed its appearance.